Cymothoe indamora

-Cymothoe indamora, the Indamora glider, is a butterfly in the Nymphalidae family.
+Cymothoe indamora, the Indamora glider, is a butterfly in the family Nymphalidae.
 It is found in Nigeria, Cameroon, Equatorial Guinea, the Republic of the Congo, the Central African Republic, the Democratic Republic of the Congo and Uganda.
 The habitat consists of the transition zone between primary and secondary forests.

 Adults are attracted to fallen fruit.

 The larvae feed on Flacourtiaceae species.